OsbornePro/NovaKey-Daemon/docs/privacy.md

 NovaKey communicates only with:
 - Computers you explicitly pair
-- Over encrypted connections
+- Over encrypted, authenticated connections
-- Using cryptographic authentication

-NovaKey does **not** communicate with NovaKey-controlled servers.
+NovaKey does not communicate with analytics, advertising, or tracking services.

 ---

-## Accessibility Permissions
+## Accessibility and Input Permissions

 On some platforms, NovaKey-Daemon may request:
 - Accessibility permissions
 - Input Monitoring permissions

-These permissions are required only to perform explicit actions requested by you (such as securely injecting secrets).
-NovaKey does not monitor keystrokes or user activity outside of those actions.
+These permissions are required only to perform explicit actions you request (such as securely injecting secrets).
+NovaKey does not monitor general user activity or keystrokes.

 ---

-## Third-Party Services

-NovaKey does not integrate with:
-- Advertising networks
-- Analytics providers
-- Data brokers

-The app relies only on system-provided services (such as iOS Keychain and biometric authentication).

----

-## Children’s Privacy

-NovaKey does not knowingly collect personal data from children.
-The app contains no content targeted specifically at children and does not require personal information to function.

----

 ## Data Deletion

 You can delete your data at any time by:
-- Removing secrets from the app
+- Removing secrets within the app
 - Removing paired listeners
 - Uninstalling the app